 People haven’t stopped wanting us to move forward on their cases, it’s just [there’s] an inability to service the cost.

 It’s a personal decision for the client, and it has to start with: I know for a fact I can’t live like this.
-If it’s physically—there’s no choice, we have to do something immediately.
-But if it’s more of a ‘not right,’ or ‘not fair,’ then it’s a parsing issue for the client.
+If it’s physical—there’s no choice; we have to do something immediately.
+But if it’s more of a ‘not right’ or ‘not fair,’ then it’s a parsing issue for the client.

-For more information on arbitration, child custody, child support, divorce filings, divorce proceedings and the court system, see our family law overview.
-For information on more legal questions regarding COVID-19, visit FindLaw’s legal center, or find more articles on superlawyers.com/articles (search for COVID-19).
+For more information on this area on arbitration, child custody, child support, divorce filings, divorce proceedings, and the court system, see our family law overview.